otaviofigueredoalves/rock-paper-scissor/README.md

 Users should be able to:

-- Play rock, paper or scissor with the computer;
+- Play 5 rounds of rock, paper or scissor with the computer;

 ### Links